 Other digital tools are being created all the time.
 Take for example ACL Airshop’s FindMyULD app, which collates all the company’s ULD management services together into one seamless tool.
 Developments like these will certainly help to plug those efficiency gaps.

-We may not be able to help develop a digital air corridor, but we can certainly improve the efficiency of ULDs—and help address the efficiency of the air cargo logistics at the same time.
+Innovation in ULD designs like this can help improve greatly the efficiency of ULDs—and help address the efficiency of the air cargo industry at the same time.